electron-userland/devtron/README.md

 ## Building and Development
 - Clone the repository to your local machine
-- run `npm install` to install dependencies
+- Run `npm install` to install dependencies
-- run `npm link` to link the package globally
+- Run `npm link` to link the package globally
+- Run `npm run build` to build the project

 #### Configuring an Electron App to use Devtron
 - In your Electron app run `npm link devtron` to link the Devtron package